Jerome P. Troy

 Jerome Patrick Troy (December 21, 1916 – August 25, 2011) was an American jurist who served as Judge of the Dorchester District Court from 1962 until he was removed from the bench in 1973.

 Early life

-Troy was born on December 21, 1916 in Rockland, Massachusetts.
+Troy was born on December 21, 1916, in Rockland, Massachusetts.
 He worked his way through school and graduated from Boston College in 1939.
-During World War II he served as a combat officer in the United States Navy.
-After the war he moved to Washington D.C., where he attended Georgetown Law School and was an officer with the United States Capitol Police.
-After graduation he moved to Boston, where he operated a private law practice and was a legal counsel for the Massachusetts Department of Public Health.
+During World War II, he served as a combat officer in the United States Navy.
+After the war, he moved to Washington, D.C., where he attended Georgetown Law School and was an officer with the United States Capitol Police.
+After graduation, he moved to Boston, where he operated a private law practice and was a legal counsel for the Massachusetts Department of Public Health.

-Troy was an unsuccessful candidate for Massachusetts Secretary of the Commonwealth 1948, Boston City Council in 1950, and the Boston School Committee in 1951.
-From 1959 to 1961 he served as First Deputy Secretary of the Commonwealth under Joseph D. Ward.
-In 1960 he served as chairman of Ward's unsuccessful campaign for Governor of Massachusetts.
+Troy was an unsuccessful candidate for Massachusetts Secretary of the Commonwealth in 1948, the Boston City Council in 1950, and the Boston School Committee in 1951.
+From 1959 to 1961, he served as First Deputy Secretary of the Commonwealth under Joseph D. Ward.
+In 1960, he served as chairman of Ward's unsuccessful campaign for Governor of Massachusetts.